Poojabl26/Programming-Project/skills_and_wages/project_documentation/_sources/analysis.rst.txt

 First we investigate the returns to earnings by  using the basic Mincer Equation which used 3 variables : Years of education, Years of Experience and Square of years of experience.
  We will then expand the basic specification by adding the cognitive skills : Fluency and Symbol test score which we standardised.
- We then introduce only non cognitive skills in the basic specification : Openness, Conscientiousness, Extraverion , Agreeableness and Neuroticism.
+ We then introduce only non cognitive skills in the basic specification : Openness, Conscientiousness, Extraversion , Agreeableness and Neuroticism.

 We then add both skills (Cognitive and Non-Cognitive)to the specification.